 Has Sir Ian Botham ever done anything half-heartedly?
 In some ways it is not a surprise that the first range of wines he has produced under his own name are already selling out on allocation.
 But then this is not a celebrity putting their name to a collection of pre-ordained wines.
 It’s a hobby that has potentially morphed into what he hopes could be a career that he becomes equally if not more well known and respected for what he did with a cricket bat and ball.
-In part one of our two part in-depth interview, Richard Siddle talks to Botham about his passion for wine that has seen 40 years of friendships and relationships with winemakers turn into what he can proudly call the Botham Wines series.
+As its the New Year we thought we would revisit this interview Richard Siddle had with Botham where he shares his passion for wine that has seen 40 years of friendships and relationships with winemakers turn into what he can proudly call the Botham Wines series.

-Sir Ian Botham has teamed up with Paul Schaafsma and his new Benchmark Drinks business to develop a three-tier wine series that Botham hopes will allow him to turn a hobby into a long term successful wine company.
+Earlier this year Sir Ian Botham teamed up with Paul Schaafsma and his new Benchmark Drinks business to develop a three-tier wine series that Botham hopes will allow him to turn a hobby into a long term successful wine company.

 If there was any doubt that Sir Ian Botham was not deadly serious about the launch of his first, standalone wine range then consider this statement made during a discussion about the thousands of miles travelled, the hundreds of wines tasted and the countless number of test tubes used to blend different samples together: